GeoSn0w/geosn0w.github.io/_posts/2018-12-2-Debugging-macOS-Kernel-For-Fun.md

 ```

 ### Preparing the debugger machine
-Okay, now that the debugee is ready, we need to configure the machine where the debugger will run.
-For that I am using another macOS machine running El Capitan, but that matters less.
-Remember that Kernel Debug Toolkit we installed on the debugee?
+Okay, now that the debuggee is ready, we need to configure the machine where the debugger will run.
+For that, I am using another macOS machine running El Capitan, but that matters less.
+Remember that Kernel Debug Kit we installed on the debuggee?
 We need to install it on the debugger machine too.
 The difference is that we will NOT move the kernels and we will not set any boot arguments on the debugger.
 We need the kernel because we are going to use <code class="high">ldid</code> to perform the debugging.
 If you're familiar with GDB instead, don't worry.
 There is a <a href ="https://lldb.llvm.org/lldb-gdb.html"> GDB -> LLDB command sheet available right here</a>.

-Note: You should install the same macOS Kernel Debug toolkit ont he debugger even if it doesn't run the same macOS version as the debugee because we will not boot any kernel on the debugger.
+Note: You should install the same macOS Kernel Debug toolkit on the debugger even if it doesn't run the same macOS version as the debuggee because we will not boot any kernel on the debugger.

 After you installed the toolkit, it's time to connect.

 ### Debugging the kernel
-To begin, reboot the debugee.
+To begin, reboot the debuggee.
 You will see that it boots into a text-mode console which spits out verbose boot information.
 Wait until you see "DSMOS has arrived!" on the screen and press the Power button once.
 Don't hold it pressed.
-On the debugee you will see that it is waiting for a debugger to be connected.
+On the debuggee, you will see that it is waiting for a debugger to be connected.

 <B>On the debugger machine:</B>